 Knowing what to look for is vital for early identification.
-All staff should be aware of indicators of abuse and neglect, as detailed in KCSIE and summarised below, so that they are able to identify pupils who may be in need of help or protection.
+All staff should be aware of indicators of abuse, neglect and exploitation, as detailed in KCS/E (Sep 2024) and summarised below, so that they are able to identify pupils who may be in need of help or protection.
 If staff are ever unsure or have any concerns whatsoever, they must always speak to the DSL or a DDSL.

-- All staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children who are not pupils of the School. - All staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
+- All staff should be aware that abuse, neglect, exploitation and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
+In most cases, multiple issues will overlap with one another. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children who are not pupils of the School. - All staff should be aware of the indicators of abuse and, neglect and exploitation (see below), understanding that children can be at risk of harm inside and outside of the School, inside and outside of home, and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection. - All staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
 This is known as Contextual Safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.